-CSIRO is commissioning the design, build and construction of the new vessel through the Future Research Vessel Project, an initiative of the Australian Government under the Super Science Initiative and financed from the Education Investment Fund.
+The new vessel is being designed, built and commissioned by CSIRO through the Future Research Vessel Project, an initiative of the Australian Government under the Super Science Initiative and financed from the Education Investment Fund.
 The process will take four years, with the vessel's completion expected in 2013.

-The new vessel will be owned and managed by CSIRO, which operates Australia's Marine National Facility.
-The ship will replace the Facility's current blue-water research vessel, the 66 metre Southern Surveyor.
-The management of Investigator will be guided by an independent steering committee and funded by the Australian Government to support voyages mounted by Australian scientists and their overseas collaborators.
+CSIRO will own and manage the new vessel.
+Its operation will be guided by an independent steering committee and funded by the Australian Government to support voyages mounted by Australian scientists and their overseas collaborators.